Gudastviri: Design and development

 In the region of eastern Javakheti, gudastviri pipes are made of very young branches of a dog-rose.
 The gudastviri itself is normally constructed by the player to his tastes.
 Jewellers may also be hired to ornament the instrument.

 Among the kinds of Georgian gudastviri, the most developed is Adjarian chiboni.
 As for the gudastviri of Pshavi, it belongs perhaps, to an earlier stage of development, as it has only one hole on the bass chanter, possibly indicating this instrument's early origin.

-Performers

-Ensemble Odila (alternately spelled Adila) employs two bagpipers.